With the correct engraving tool in your hands, you can finish various creative tasks with precision and simplicity.

 Also included is a large selection of engraving bits.
 They come in a variety of shapes and sizes which means you won’t need to pick up any extras for the Customizer right away.

 Unless you plan to use it almost daily, there is a good chance you won’t need to get any more bits ever because the assortment that comes with the Customizer is well rounded.

 The engraving pen includes an LED display indicator, which shows you the battery level and speed of the tool.

 One of the biggest indicators of the quality of the Customizer is the feel of the tool.
 This is a well built tool that feels good in the hand.

 It is ergonomic, lightweight, and small.
 Because of this it is exceptionally comfortable to use and handle.
 The Customizer truly is a pocket-sized engraving machine.

-The quality comes with a price though and the Customizer does cost more than many of the other engraving pens on the market.
-The cheaper engraving pens aren’t built as well, but if you only plan to use it for the occasional project then it might not be a big deal.
+The quality comes with a price though and the Customizer does cost more than some of the other engraving pens on the market.
+However, many of those cheaper engraving pens aren’t built as well.
+Often they just don’t feel good in your hand.

 If you plan to use it a lot, I recommend going with an engraving pen that is a step above such as the Customizer from Culiau and skipping all the generic cheapy ones.

 Above all, make sure you think safety first with any power tool.
 Proper eye protection as well as gloves and/or a dust mask may be needed depending on the materials you plan to work with.